Postcode:

 We’ll find nearby campuses and check if you’re eligible for funding in your state.

-Here are some potential career pathways within beauty therapy.
+Here are some potential career pathways within beauty therapy and makeup.
 Click on an occupation to learn more about the role and the qualifications that can help you get started in this industry.

 Electrologist